Authored by Dale Nickey:

 But first some background….

 Fast forward to 1975.
 Dylan rewarded the faithful with “Blood On The Tracks”.
 Perhaps the finest album in Dylan’s career.
 Maybe the finest in ANYONE’S career.
 Break-up songs were nothing new at the time.
 But, Dylan upped the ante with an unflinching, drop-dead genius divorce album.
 Just as Woody Allen’s “Annie Hall” had revolutionized the landscape of romantic comedy in film; Dylan’s new album had forever altered the landscape of the relationship record.
 Prior to ‘Blood’, Dylan seldom came off well in relationship songs.
-His snarky, nasal bray was not the most sympathetic medium for an artist already too condescending, judgmental, and full of himself.
+His snarky, nasal bray was not the most sympathetic medium to describe emotions of the heart.
 With “Blood On The Tracks”, we now had a kinder, gentler Dylan.
 Moreover, time and circumstance had weathered his trademark sneer into raspy, world-weary croon that suited him (and the audience) better.

 There are story songs and then there is “Lily, Rosemary And The Jack Of Hearts.”
 The scope of the story and characters can only be described as ‘cinematic’.
 Indeed, two screenplays have been inspired by this song.
 Dylan switches effortlessly from first to third person in his narrative.
 He gives us flashbacks, character studies, quick cuts….and it all makes sense and comes together.
 The best thing about this song is that no video exists.
 It’s theater of the mind.
 We know that young Robert Zimmerman was a disciple of old time Radio Theater as a child in Hibbing Minnesota in the fifties.
 The pictures he painted in his mind of far away places and exotic people inspired him to leave stifling small town rural America for New York to seek his fortune.
 Our culture would be forever altered if there had been an MTV to do Dylan’s visualizing for him.